 We have answered the most frequently asked questions about Panama below.
-However, if you have any other questions, please feel free to call us Toll Free at 1-888-268-9753 or email us at [email protected].
+However, if you have any other questions, please feel free to call us at (888) 268-9753 or email us at [email protected].

 The best time to travel to Panama is during the Dry Season from December to April.

 What are the best places to visit in Panama?